 This type of flooring is generally made from wool, nylon, polypropylene, or polyester.

 Carpets are soft under your feet.
 Should you or someone else fall, you will not be as easily injured as you would on a harder flooring surface.
 Carpets provide natural noise reduction.
 When properly cleaned and maintained, carpets will last many years.

-Cleaning is as simple as vacuuming.
-However, if you have stains, it is advised to steam clean your carpets to remove the stains.
+Cleaning carpet is as simple as vacuuming.
+However, you’ll want to steam clean your carpets to remove any stains.

 The cost of your new floor will depend greatly on what type of floor you choose to go with.
 The best place to start is by setting a budget so that you know how much you want to spend.
 Once a budget is in place, you can then begin working with one of our design team members who will help bring your ideas to life.

 This will depend on the size of your home and the type of flooring you choose.

 Wall texturing is often overlooked in home remodeling projects but is a great option.
 Lasco Remodeling and Construction is one of the few home renovation companies in Fort Worth to offer this service.
 If you’re looking to add detail and depth to your home, consider wall textures!

 Determine the size of your room before deciding on the type of textures you would like.
 A smaller room may seem too busy with a very detailed texture.
 A large room may swallow your texture if it is not detailed enough.